oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 client is informed about the relation between topic alias and topic name by means of either a former SUBSCRIBE procedure, or a REGISTER procedure started by the gateway.

-To register a topic name a client sends a REGISTER packet to the GW.
+To register a topic name a client sends a REGISTER packet to the Server.
 If the registration could be accepted, the gateway assigns a *topic alias* to the received topic name and returns it with a REGACK packet to the client.

-If the client initiates a REGISTER against a topic which is known by the gateway to have a predefined topic alias associated with it, it is an error case, but one which should not be terminal to the session since firmware updates could lead to this scenario.
-The gateway will specify its topic alias type to be predefined and set the topic alias value to match that defined on the gateway in the REGACK, it will also set an ERROR reason code on the
+If the client initiates a REGISTER against a topic which is known by the Server to have a predefined topic alias associated with it, it is an error case, but one which should not be terminal to the session since gateway updates could lead to this scenario.
+The gateway will specify its topic alias type to be predefined and set the topic alias value to match that defined on the gateway in the REGACK, it will also set a reason code on the REGACK to indicate the issue.
+The client can then choose to update its registry of predefined topic aliases if it so wishes.

-REGACK to indicate the issue.
-The client can then choose to update its registry of predefined topic alias' if it so wishes.
+[If a Client sends a PUBLISH to a predefined topic alias, which is not defined on the Server, this is considered a protocol violation.]{.mark}

-[Predefined topicId values CANNOT be used interchangeably with the NORMAL alias type.
-This is considered a protocol violation.]{.mark}
+\[MQTT-SN-???\]

-If there are no predefined topic alias', the gateway will pass back a NORMAL topic alias type.
-If the registration could not be accepted, a REGACK is also returned to the client with the failure reason encoded in the *ReasonCode* field.
+If there are no predefined topic aliases, the gateway will pass back a SESSION topic alias type.
+If the registration can not be accepted, a REGACK is also returned to the client with the failure reason encoded in the *ReasonCode* field.

 After having received the REGACK packet with *ReasonCode ="accepted"*, the client shall use the assigned *topicId* to publish data of the